mathieul/ricordami/README.md

     :desc_alpha
   - *#first*, *#last*, *#rand* and *#all* can be called on any sort query result to fetch the desired result

+The methods *#and* (and alias *#when*), *#any* and *#not* create intermediate Redis sets

+Example: we have a tenant model that represent user accounts on a telephony service application.
+A tenant has many phone calls that are made on the platform.
+Each phone call that goes through the platform is made from a phone number called the ANI (calling number), to another phone number called the DNIS (number called).
+Each call can be using the Plain Old Telephone Service (pots) or Voice Over IP (voip), and lasts for a number of seconds.
+And finally each call goes through the network of an operator among AT&amp;T, Qwest and Level3.

+    class Tenant
+      model_can :be_queried, :be_validated, :have_relationships

+      attribute :name, :read_only => true
+      index :name => :unique, :get_by => true

+      references_many :calls, :alias => :owner, :dependent => :delete

+      validates_presence_of   :name
+      validates_uniqueness_of :name
+    end

+    class Call
+      model_can :be_queried, :be_validated, :have_relationships

+      attribute :ani
+      attribute :dnis
+      attribute :call_type
+      attribute :network
+      attribute :seconds, :type => :integer

+      referenced_in :tenant, :as owner

+      validates_presence_of  :call_type, :seconds, :owner_id
+      validates_inclusion_of :call_type, :in => ["pots", "voip"]
+      validates_inclusion_of :network,   :in => ["att", "qwest", "level3"]
+    end

+    # what is the total number of seconds of the phone calls made from
+    # the phone number 650 123 4567?
+    Call.where(:ani => "6501234567").inject(0) { |sum, call| sum + call.seconds }

+    # what are the VoIP calls that didn't go through Level3 network?
+    Call.where(:call_type => "voip").not(:network => "level3").all

+    # what are the calls for tenant "mycompany" that went through
+    # AT&amp;T's network or originated from ANI 408 123 4567? but were
+    # not VoIP calls?
+    mycompany = Tenant.get_by_name("mycompany")
+    mycompany.calls.any(:ani => "4081234567", :network => "att").not(:call_type => "voip").all

 ## How To Run Specs ##